gianfrancodemarco/plate-recognition/README.md

 - image-to-text: uses a pretrained model to transcribe the plate

 # Inception

+## Git Flow

+The Git workflow has been organized in a simple flow.
+3 branches are maintaned:
+- `dev`, which is used to track features in development
+- `main` (default), where the features are merged when complete
+- `production`, used to deploy the services with CI/CD integrations

 ## Project Organization

 The project initial organization has been created using the [cookiecutter data sicence template](https://drivendata.github.io/cookiecutter-data-science/) and then adapted to the needs of this projects.